-- (1) The abatement factor must be calculated in accordance with Schedule 5, Part 5.3 section 5 of the eligible activities determination. - Note The abatement factor can be calculated for each eligible gas clothes dryer sold by a retailer prior to any sales.
+Note The abatement factor can be calculated for each eligible refrigerator and freezer sold by a retailer prior to any sales.

-100 Recording and reporting the purchase of a high efficiency gas clothes dryer
+149 Recording and reporting the purchase of a high efficiency refrigerator or freezer

-- (1) Activity 5.3 must be recorded in accordance with the record keeping and reporting code, including but not limited to; - (a) the name and model number of the high efficiency gas clothes dryer installed; and - (b) the abatement factor for the activity; and - (c) the value of services; and - (d) the notice number of the Notification and Certificate of Compliance for Plumbing and Gas Work (Minor Works) and certificate number of any statutory certification for the work or associated work, if applicable; and - (e) all required declaration; and - (f) the date of completion for the activity; and - (g) the date of completion for the activity and - (h) all other required specific activity information for Activity 5.3 in section 54 of the record keeping and reporting code. - Note The activity is not taken to be completed until the day all prescribed activity requirements are completed.
+- (1) Activity 5.2 must be recorded in accordance with the record keeping and reporting code, including but not limited to- - (a) the abatement factor for the activity; and - (b) the value of services; and - (c) a completed seller declaration; and - (d) the date of completion for the activity and - (e) all other required specific activity information for Activity 5.2 in section 54 of the record keeping and reporting code.

+Note The activity is not taken to be completed until the day all prescribed activity requirements are completed.
 This includes providing copies of any relevant certification or other document to the consumer.

-Part 14 Purchase of high efficiency electric clothes dryer
+Part 26 Purchase of high efficiency electric clothes dryer

-This part applies to undertaking Activity 5.4 Purchase of high efficiency electric clothes dryer defined in Schedule 5 Part 5.4 of the eligible activities determination as-
+This part applies to undertaking Activity 5.3 Purchase of high efficiency electric clothes dryer defined in Schedule 5 Part 5.3 of the eligible activities determination as-

-In accordance with the prescribed minimum activity performance specifications in section 2 of this part, purchase for installation in a premises a high efficiency electric clothes dryer.
+in accordance with the prescribed minimum activity performance specifications in section 2 of this part, purchase for installation in a premises a high efficiency electric clothes dryer.